robvet/dapr-workshop/Assignment02/step-by-step.md

            "vehicleregistrationservice", "http://localhost:3601")));
    ```

-   As you can see in this snippet, you use the `DaprClient` to create an `HttpClient` instance for doing service invocation.
+   With this snippet, you use the `DaprClient` to create an `HttpClient` instance for doing service invocation.
 You specify the `app-id` of the service you want to communicate with.
-You also specify the address of the Dapr sidecar, because the FineCollectionService's sidecar does not use the default Dapr HTTP port (3500).
+You also specify the address of the Dapr sidecar for the FineCollectionService as it doesn't use the default Dapr HTTP port (3500).
 The resulting `HttpClient` instance is explicitly passed into the constructor of the `VehicleRegistrationService` proxy.

-   > This is an example of the deep integration of Dapr with ASP.NET Core when you use the `Dapr.AspNetCore` library.
+   > This is an example of the deep integration of Dapr with ASP.NET Core when using the `Dapr.AspNetCore` library.
 You can still use the `HttpClient` (and its rich feature-set) in your code, but under the hood the Dapr service invocation building block is used.

 1. Open the file `src/FineCollectionService/Proxies/VehicleRegistrationService.cs` in VS Code.